rake-compiler/rake-compiler/README.md

 http://sourceforge.net/downloads/mingw-w64/

-Browse into <em>Toolchains targetting Win32</em> and then <em>Automated Builds</em>.
+Browse into *Toolchains targetting Win32* and then *Automated Builds*.

 Files will be ordered by recency, find the latest one with version 1.0 in it, like this one:

     mingw-w32-1.0-bin_i686-darwin_20110422.tar.bz2

 Download and extract.
 After that, make sure the bin directory is added to the PATH, eg:

     export PATH=~/mingw-w64/w32/bin:$PATH

-You can add this to your <tt>.profile</tt> to avoid the repitition.
+You can add this to your `.profile` to avoid the repitition.

-==== I've got my tool-chain installed, now what?
+#### I've got my tool-chain installed, now what?

 First, you need to build Ruby for Windows on your Linux or OSX system.

 Relax, no need to freak out!
 Let rake-compiler do all the heavy lifting for you:

     rake-compiler cross-ruby

 And you're done.
-It will automatically download, configure and compile the latest stable version of Ruby for Windows, and place it into your <tt>~/.rake-compiler</tt>
+It will automatically download, configure and compile the latest stable version of Ruby for Windows, and place it into your `~/.rake-compiler` directory.
-directory.

-This will create <tt>~/.rake-compiler/config.yml</tt> file so that rake-compiler knows where to find the <tt>rbconfig.rb</tt> file that matches the Ruby version on the Windows host system you're cross-compiling for.
+This will create `~/.rake-compiler/config.yml` file so that rake-compiler knows where to find the `rbconfig.rb` file that matches the Ruby version on the Windows host system you're cross-compiling for.
 An example:

     # File: ~/.rake-compiler/config.yml

     rbconfig-x86-mingw32-1.8.6: /path/to/ruby-1.8.6/rbconfig.rb
     rbconfig-x86-mingw32-1.8.7: /path/to/ruby-1.8.7/rbconfig.rb
     rbconfig-x86-mingw32-1.9.2: /path/to/ruby-1.9.2/rbconfig.rb

-If, instead, you want to build a different Ruby version than the default one, please supply a <tt>VERSION</tt>:
+If, instead, you want to build a different Ruby version than the default one, please supply a `VERSION`:

     rake-compiler cross-ruby VERSION=1.8.6-p114

 If you, like me, have multiple versions of MinGW packages installed, you can specify the HOST that will be used to cross compile Ruby:

     rake-compiler cross-ruby HOST=x86-mingw32 # (OSX mingw32 port)

 The host will vary depending on provider (mingw32 versus mingw-w64 projects).
 Please consult the documentation and website of the MinGW package provider before reporting any issues.

-==== OK, let's cross compile some gems!
+#### OK, let's cross compile some gems!

 Now, you only need specify a few additional options in your extension definition: